the Chromium logo

 Usually you want to use the same configure flags that debian/rules uses.

-To rebuild the binaries, run:
+To rebuild the binaries, follow the instructions for Building from source.